Comcast partners with Asian carriers, eyes mobile market

 Comcast has not disclosed how much it is charging KDDI and Taiwan Mobile in these deals, which were signed earlier this year.
 The amounts are thought to be small since WiFi data fees are typically much lower than wireless data charges.

 A representative for Taiwan Mobile confirmed the Comcast partnership and directed Reuters to a website promoting the offer to its subscribers.
-The website said subscribers normally pay T$4 per minute ($0.13/minute) to use Comcast WiFi, but a promotion lasting until the end of June this year cuts that to T$2 a minute ($0.07/minute).
+The website said subscribers normally pay T$4 per minute (0.07p/minute) to use Comcast WiFi, but a promotion lasting until the end of June this year cuts that to T$2 a minute (0.04p/minute).

 A representative for KDDI said "our aim is to expand WiFi network range in the United States for KDDI users."